-You can record a current video clip via Options menu, and the recorded video will be saved in [My stuff] - [Video].
+Recorded video clips will be saved in [My stuff] - [More].

-- 5.1.
-You can stop a Video Share call and proceed to a voice call by
+- Stop a Video Share call and continue the voice call by

-- 1. Press [Stop] Key (Left soft key)
+- 1. Touching Stop.

-- 2. Selecting [Option] > [Stop Video share]

-- 5.2.
-You can end a voice call along with the Video Share call by
+- End a voice call along with the Video Share call by

-- 1. Press [End] Key
+- Pressing (END).

-- 2. Selecting [Option] > [End Call]
+- 2. Touching End Call.

-- A Video Share Call will be unavailable or terminated in the following cases: - When trying to make a conference call/ second call during a Video Share Call. - When the voice call is placed on hold. - .
-When the voice call is disconnected - When either party moves out of an AT&T 3G service area - .
-When the network connection is poor. - 2.
-If you receive a Video Share request during a call, select the left soft key [Accept] to start the Video Share Call.
-If you don't want to accept the request, press the right soft key [Decline] to decline the request.
-(Note that after accepting the call, it may take several seconds before the Video Share session starts.)
+- A Video Share Call will be terminated in the following cases: - When trying to make a conference call/ second call during a Video Share Call. - .
+When the call is placed on hold. - .
+When the call is disconnected. - When moving out of an AT&T 3G service area - When the network connection is poor. - A Video Share Call will also be unavailable in the following cases. - When trying to make a conference call/ second call during a Video Share Call. - When the call is placed on hold. - When the other caller moves out of an AT&T 3G service area.